chartjs/chartjs-plugin-zoom/docs/guide/developers.md

 ## Custom Scales

-You can extend chartjs-plugin-zoom with support for [custom scales](https://www.chartjs.org/docs/latest/developers/axes.html) by using the zoom plugin's `zoomFunctions` and `panFunctions` members.
+You can extend chartjs-plugin-zoom with support for [custom scales](https://www.chartjs.org/docs/latest/developers/axes.html) by using the zoom plugin's `zoomFunctions`, `zoomRectFunctions`, and `panFunctions` members.
 These objects are indexed by scale types (scales' `id` members) and give optional handlers for zoom and pan functionality.

 ```js
 import {Scale} from 'chart.js';